Page 1 of 2

 Chapter 4: Dynamic Management Views.
 DMVs are my own specialty.
 If you care for your SQL Server, want to know what’s happening internally, or quickly/easily fix database problems, you need to know about DMVs.
 Here you are presented with code for some of the more common performance tuning queries including: what queries are currently running, longest duration queries, poor performing queries, and identifying missing indexes.
 The author provides plenty of practical code to help fix your database problems.
 (5/5)

 Chapter 5: From SQL Trace to Extended Events.
 This chapter provides an overview of three related diagnostic tools: SQL Trace, event notifications, and extended events.
-Relatively little importance is given to SQL Trace since it is being depreciated.
+Relatively little importance is given to SQL Trace since it is being deprecated.
 Event notification is explained and some useful example code for getting mailed when a deadlock occurs is provided.
 Extended events are the future, and the chapter details their infrastructure (Events, predicates, actions etc).
 It’s another chapter that probably belongs to another book, but what is included is very good.
 (5/5)

 Chapter 6: The Utility Database.
 The idea behind this is to create a utility database to help answer questions such as ‘is the performance today worse than last month?’
 Or ‘how has capacity changed in the last 6 months’ etc. Many of us probably create a utility-type database/queries afresh when we start a new project, what we should do is aim for re-use, and this chapter provides code to do just that.
 Checklists are provided for Daily tasks (backups, disk space, error logs, failed jobs etc), Long term tasks (audits, config changes, patches etc).
 Example database structures are provided.
 There is an error in one of the scripts (stored procedures performance page 151), since the code relates to the individual SQL statement level, rather than the stored procedure level.
 This should have been caught by technical reviewers.
 (4/5)